langmi/spring-batch-tutorials/hello-world-java/README.md

     <bean id="helloWorldTasklet"
           class="de.langmi.spring.batch.tutorials.helloworld.HelloWorldTasklet" />

-In contrast to the introduction of the basic concepts, we use a so called [Tasklet Step][tasklet-step], without the standard Reader, Processor and Writer..
-A *Tasklet Step* bypasses the standard Step concept and makes it possible to just implement one method, like printing out *Hello World!*.
+In contrast to the introduction of the basic concepts, we use a so called [Tasklet Step][tasklet-step], without the standard Reader, Processor and Writer.
+A *Tasklet Step* bypasses the standard Step concept and makes it possible to implement just one method, like printing out *Hello World!*.

 #### Complete XML